jenkinsci/codescene-plugin/README.md

 CodeScene offers integration points that let you incorporate the analysis results into your build pipeline.

+## Capabilities, Use Cases, and Examples

 This plugin lets you use CodeScene’s Delta Analysis to:
 * Prioritize code reviews based on the risk of the commits.
 * Specify quality gates for the goals specified on identified hotspots (see [Managing Technical Debt](https://empear.com/blog/manage-technical-debt-with-augmented-code-analysis/)).
 * Specify quality gates that trigger in case the Code Health of a hotspot declines.

+### Prioritize Pull Requests and Commits to Review

 The risk classification is described in detail in CodeScene's documentation.
 The value goes from 1 (lowest risk) to 10 (a high risk change).
 The plugin can be run on either individual commits or a complete branch:

 ![Screenshot](screenshot.png)

+### Enable Quality Gates to Supervise Technical Debt

 CodeScene's Intelligent Notes concept lets you augment the analysis with your goals and contextual information.
 For example, you could decide that a hotspot might indeed have a high degree of technical debt, but chose to live with it for now.
 In that case you would tell